RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 > Press ENTER for default [yes]: yes
 ```

-OpenVPN Access Server is free for 2 concurrent users.
+OpenVPN Access Server is free for two concurrent users.
 For this, we only need, so no need to enter a license key.

 Once the script has finished, you'll need to set the password for the builtin user.
 Run `sudo passwd openvpn` to do this.
 Open the _"Admin UI"_ URL displayed after the init script.
 It's probably `https://<ip>:943/admin`.
 Here, you can login as the `openvpn` user.